Nappael/JuliaLatticeBoltzmann/README.md

 # LatticeBoltzmannWaves.jl

-Implements the standard Lattice Bhatnagar-Gross-Krook (LGBK) approach in Julia on a periodic domain, and runs a simple wave propogation problem with an initial density pertubation in the middle of the domain.
+Julia implementation of the standard Lattice Bhatnagar-Gross-Krook (LGBK) approach on a periodic D2Q9 discretised grid.

 Created as a personal weekend project to learn more about Lattice Boltzmann methods, and also to learn more about programming high performance code in Julia.
+The main iteration loop it entirely allocation free.
+The main script runs a simple wave propogation problem with an initial density pertubation in the middle of the domain.

 I hope that the simplicity of the code can make it serve as a learning resource for others.